Internal Bra Mesh Lawsuit

 Synthetic, P4HB

 C.R.
-Bard / BD Label updated Nov.
-2023; not approved for breast
+Bard / BD Label updates announced in 2023; not cleared or approved for breast surgery

 DuroSorb